Mole Clinic at Staiano Plastic Surgery

-I offer same-day mole checks and can see and treat you during your initial consultation.
-Please mention that you may want to have treatment at the same time as your initial consultation when booking.
-I can offer this service because all of my consultations are within state of the art facilities in Birmingham, Solihull or Droitwich Spa, with fully equipped operating suites on site to allow the full range of procedures under local anaesthesia on a ‘walk in, walk out’ basis.
-I am registered with all major insurers and offer competitive fixed price packages for self-pay patients.
+I offer a same-day service and can see and treat you during your initial consultation.
+I can offer this service because my consultations are within state of the art facilities in Birmingham with a fully equipped operating suite on site to allow the full range of procedures under local anaesthesia on a ‘walk in, walk out’ basis.
+I am registered with the CQC and offer competitive fixed price packages for self-pay patients.
 Whether it is a mole that has recently changed, or one you just don’t like the look of, within a few hours of your consultation, it could be gone forever.

 You do not need a GP referral for treatment in the Mole Clinic, I do however accept referrals from your GP, dermatologist or directly from you.
 I can remove unsightly or worrying moles, cysts and lipomas from all parts of the body.
 Xanthelasma are deposits of cholesterol that occur on the upper and lower eyelid.
-You should ask your GP to check your cholesterol levels, as it may be elevated.
 They can be very obvious and are usually very easy to remove under local anaesthetic with minimal scarring.